MohdRas/CKAD-PATH---kodekloud--Learning-Linux-Basics-Course-Labs/README.md

 - TYPE
     - linux shell - terminal
     - ubuntu desktop / graphical view
-- HOME DIRECTORY
+- HOME directory
-    - Different for each user - /home/rasid and /home/rehan.
+    - Different for each user
-    - other users cannot access the home directory.
+    - other users cannot access the HOME directory.
-    - home directory is represented by ~ (TILDE)
+    - HOME directory is represented by ~ (TILDE)
+    - echo $HOME - print HOME directory
+    - mohdrasid@mohd-rasid01:~$ - TIDLE (~) means HOME directory
+    - If "/" is in-place of "~" then it is a ROOT directory

 - COMMANDS & ARGUMENTS
     - echo Hello World - Here "echo" is command and "Hello World" is an argument.
     - uptime - Here "uptime" is command.
-    - echo -n Hello World - Here "-n" is a "SWITCH / FLAG" - PRINITING WITHOUT TRAILING NEW LINE
+    - echo -n Hello World - Here "-n" is a "SWITCH / FLAG" - printing without new line.
 - COMMANDS TYPES
      - internal / built-in - echo , cd, pwd
      - external - mv, date , uptime, cd
      - type "command" - it will tell us if a command is internal or external.
-- basic linux commands
+- BASIC LINUX COMMANDS
-    - pwd -  present working directory pwd
+    - pwd -  present working directory
-    - pwd $home - print home directory
     - ls - list contents ls
     - mkdir - make new "list of directories"
         - mkdir Asia Europe Africa America